Documentation

 Workflow Fallback Strategy

-The backend engine automatically attempts to read execution.wasm first upon loading standard Node architectures.
-However, developers may bundle an execution.js as an alternative polyfill!
-If nLink fails to run WebAssembly or detects it missing, it will gracefully fallback to the V8 context via execution.js allowing ultimate resilience.
+The backend engine automatically attempts to read execution.wasm first when loading standard Node architectures.
+However, developers may bundle an execution.js file as an alternative polyfill.
+If nLink fails to run WebAssembly or detects its absence, it will gracefully fall back to the V8 context via execution.js, ensuring maximum resilience.